gowerc/diffdf/README.md

 ## Introduction

 The diffdf package is designed to enable detailed comparison of two data.frames.
-Whilst many packages exist for informing you if there are differences between data.frames, none provide as much detail on what and where those differences are as diffdf!
+Whilst many packages exist for informing you if there are differences between data.frames, none provide as much detail on what and where those differences are as diffdf does!

 ## Example